yjh0410/ODLab-World/models/detectors/yolo/README.md

 | YOLO-L  | 8xb16  |  640  |                        |                   |                   |                    |  |  |
 | YOLO-X  | 8xb16  |  640  |                        |                   |                   |                    |  |  |

+- For training, I replace the `SGD` used in YOLOv8 with the `AdamW` with weight decay of `0.05` and per image's base lr of `0.001 / 64` as the optimizer.
+I am not good at using the SGD optimizer.

+- All the models are trained from the scratch with `500 epoch`, except that `YOLO-P` used the imagenet-1k pretrained weight.
+Based on our experience, for lightweight detectors that heavily use depthwise convolution, using imagenet-1k pre training weights could significantly improve model performance, while relying solely on the train from scratch strategy on COCO may not be sufficient.

 ## Train YOLO
 ### Single GPU